 Support to the Maritime Transport Sector

-SMTS, implemented under the 10th EDF, targets mainly Western and Central Africa countries focusing on technical assistance actions, as well as capacity building and institutional strengthening of regional and continental organisations.
+SMTS, implemented under the 10th EDF, targeted mainly Western and Central Africa countries focusing on technical assistance actions, as well as capacity building and institutional strengthening of regional and continental organisations.

-The programme’s actions focuses on the following fields :
+The programme’s actions focused on the following fields :

 – Port efficiency, notably simplifying / improving the regulatory framework (including customs procedures) for accelerating clearance of freight;